FinweLtd/doc-livesync-all/docs/tutorials/oculus_go_device.md

 [**Oculus Go**](https://www.oculus.com/go/) is an affordable standalone VR headset from [Oculus](https://www.oculus.com), a company owned by [Facebook](https://www.facebook.com).

+Oculus was founded in 2012 and allegedly started the current VR boom.
+Oculus released their first headset **Oculus DK1** for developers back in 2013.
+Facebook famously acquired the company in 2014 for US$2.3 billion.
+Oculus is considered one of the leading VR companies.

-It has many similarities to [**GearVR**](https://www.samsung.com/global/galaxy/gear-vr/), a product made by [Samsung](https://www.samsung.com).
-In fact, GearVR uses technology and software from Oculus and is marketed under *Powered by Oculus* term.
+Oculus Go was released 5 years after DK1 in may 2018.
+It is mainly targeted for 360-degree media and simple VR games.
+The headset has many similarities to [**GearVR**](https://www.samsung.com/global/galaxy/gear-vr/), a product made by [Samsung](https://www.samsung.com).
+In fact, GearVR uses technology and software from Oculus.
+It is also marketed under *Powered by Oculus* term.
+GearVR was released already in November 2015.
+It is still very similar to the original version, despite of minor yearly updates.

-The main difference is that Oculus Go is a new standalone device, whereas GearVR consists of an older style combination of a VR frame and a compatible Samsung phone.
+The main difference between GearVR and Oculus Go?
+Oculus Go is a new standalone device whereas GearVR consists of a combination of a VR frame and a compatible Samsung phone.
 In both cases applications are installed from [Oculus Store](https://www.oculus.com/experiences/go/) and same app builds can work on both products.
-Also the user experience, visual quality and interaction mechanism are almost the same.
+The user experience, visual quality and interaction mechanism are almost the same.

-Both products are 3DOF devices (three degrees of freedom), ie. you can look around in VR by turning your head, but you cannot walk in VR by physically taking steps.
-There are no need for a computer and no wires.
-You can simply take the headset out of your bag, put it on your face and start using it.
-Bundled hand remote is used as a pointer when selecting objects from screen.
+Both products are 3DOF devices (three degrees-of-freedom).
+This means that user can look around in VR by turning his head, but not walk in VR by physically taking steps.
+In September 2018, Oculus announced a new headset **Oculus Quest**.
+It will be a 6DOF device and thus able to track walking.
+Yet, it is more expensive, mainly targeted for games, and brings little benefit for 360-media users.
+Thus, Oculus Go is not going to become outdated anytime soon.

+Compared to PC or game console based VR, mobile headsets have less rendering power.
+From 360-degree media point-of-view this is not very significant.
+Mobile headsets also have a couple of huge benefits: no computer, no wires.
+You can go anywhere you like, take the headset out of your bag, put it on your face, and start using it right away.

+Usage is simple: a hand remote is bundled with the headset.
+You use it as a pointer when selecting objects from screen, or swipe the touchpad with your finger.
+Built-in speakers are cleverly hidden inside the head strap.
+They provide stereo or spatial audio without a need to plug in external headphones.

+All in all, Oculus Go is a great VR headset especially for 360-degree media.

 ### Should I get an Oculus Go or a GearVR?

 If you already own a [compatible](https://www.samsung.com/global/galaxy/gear-vr/) Samsung phone, purchasing only the VR frame is an affordable choice (about $110).
-GearVR headset is a lightweight addition to your bag if you travel a lot and carry a large-screen phone anyway.
+GearVR headset is a lightweight addition to your bag, which you will probably value if you travel a lot and carry a large-screen phone anyway.

 However, in most cases Oculus Go is a better choice.
 Since it is a standalone device it has a battery of its own and you can dedicate the device for its sole purpose: VR.
 You will also save a fortune if you need a large number of headsets.